morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis.md

 ![Regression plot of online blitz/bullet vs FIDE ratings](chess-data-analysis/chess-ratings-correlation/output_31_1.png)

+Later in the project, I may develop other metrics to describe player's skill level.
+Maybe they will prove more useful to answer this question than the data we have so far.

-I am now fairly confident to say that one cannot predict a potential FIDE rating from his online ratings.
+I am now fairly confident to say that one cannot predict a potential FIDE rating from his online ratings only.
 Well, one can, but the range is just too large for that prediction to be useful.

 Sorry fellow chess players: if you want to assess your skill level in "over the board" tournaments you'll have to play a few of them!